mdgriffith/elm-optimize-level-2/transformations.md

 This could be worthwhile in HTML though, where there is a x === y check on nodes: https://github.com/elm/virtual-dom/blob/master/src/Elm/Kernel/VirtualDom.js#L706-L709 So if two nodes were reference equal, you wouldn't have to ever diff them.
 I imagine this could be a big benefit if there was a long list where each element contained a somewhat large "constant" node for some UI thing. (edited)

+# Eta Conversion

+This is when you add or remove anonymous functions:
+`map (f x y) zs` to `map (\z -> f x y z) zs`

+Because of our previous optimizations where we can call a function directly, this can make sure we're getting the fast version of `f`!